lucia-auth/lucia/documentation/collection/main/learn/basics/users.md

 });
 ```

 `attributes` should be an empty object with default configuration.
-Refer to [Store user attributes]() to learn more about storing custom data.
+Refer to [User attributes](/learn/basics/user-attributes) to learn more about storing custom data.

-Refer to [Keys]() to learn how to authenticate users using keys.
+Refer to [Keys](/learn/basics/keys) to learn how to authenticate users using keys.

 ### With a password key